vittoriovaselli/Sherpany-UWP-Code-Challenge/README.md

 # Sherpany UWP Code Challenge
 Preface
 This App is absolutely useless!
 At least that’s what we want you to think.
 Sherpany handles very sensitive information, thus security is key.
-This App will enable to securely download and store our values.
+This App will enable you to securely download and store our values.

 1. Refactoring